-In 2012 Professor James S. (Jay) Famiglietti is serving as the Birdsall-Dreiss Distinguished Lecturer of the Geological Society of America, when he will lecture internationally on global water cycle change and freshwater availability.
-The lectureship is made to one person annually by the GSA Hydrogeology Division; Famiglietti is the 34rd GSA Birdsall-Dreiss Lecturer and is Professor in Earth System Science and Civil & Environmental Engineering and Director of the UC Center for Hydrologic Modeling.
+In 2012 Professor James S. (Jay) Famiglietti served as the Birdsall-Dreiss Distinguished Lecturer of the Geological Society of America, when he lectured internationally on global water cycle change and freshwater availability.
+The lectureship is made to one person annually by the GSA Hydrogeology Division; Famiglietti was the 34rd GSA Birdsall-Dreiss Lecturer and is Professor in Earth System Science and Civil & Environmental Engineering and Director of the UC Center for Hydrologic Modeling.

 1. Water cycle change and the human fingerprint on the water landscape of the 21st Century: Observations from a decade of GRACE